Kilian-kr/Kingscup/README.md

 ## Installation
+#### Prerequisites

+- A web server such as Apache or Nginx
+- PHP version 7 or higher
+- An SQL database such as MySQL or MariaDB

+#### To install Kingscup on your own web server, follow these steps
 - Clone or download the game code from this GitHub repository.

 - Create a new SQL database using the provided SQL file located in etc/create_db.sql.
 You can use a tool like phpMyAdmin to easily create the database and import the SQL file.